 If left untreated, blocked anal glands can lead to infection and even the formation of an abscess.
 This is extremely painful and requires urgent veterinary treatment.
-Other signs of anal gland issues include swelling around the anus (bottom), excessive licking of the area.
+Other signs of anal gland issues include swelling around the anus (bottom), and excessive licking of the area.
 You also may notice an unpleasant ‘fishy’ odor.

 If an infection or abscess has formed, this is extremely painful, and your pup may be protective of its back end or strain when passing feces.
 You may also notice a swelling or an open wound with bloody discharge if the abscess has burst.